 Lines are broken as result of one of two conditions.
-The first condition is the presence of an explicit line breaking character.
+The first condition is the presence of a mandatory line breaking character.
 The second condition results from a formatting algorithm having selected among available line break opportunities; ideally the chosen line break results in the optimal layout of the text.

 Different formatting algorithms may use different methods to determine an optimal line break.
 For example, simple implementations consider a single line at a time, trying to find a locally optimal line break.
 A basic, yet widely used approach is to allow no compression or expansion of the intercharacter and interword spaces and consider the longest line that fits.
+More complex formatting algorithms often take into account the interaction of line breaking decisions for the whole paragraph.
+The well-known text layout system $[\underline{T}{F}\underline{X}]$ implements an example of such a globally optimal strategy that may make complex tradeoffs across an entire paragraph to avoid unnecessary hyphenation and other legal, but inferior breaks.
+For a description of this strategy, see [Knuth78].

 When compression or expansion is allowed, a locally optimal line break seeks to balance the relative merits of the resulting amounts of compression and expansion for different line break candidates.

-When expanding or compressing interword space according to common typographical practice, only the spaces marked by U+0020 SPACE, U+00A0 NO-BREAK SPACE, and U+3000 IDEOGRAPHIC SPACE are subject to compression, and only spaces marked by U+0020 SPACE, U+00A0 NO-BREAK SPACE, and occasionally spaces marked by U+2009 THIN SPACE are subject to expansion.
+When expanding or compressing interword space according to common typographical practice, only the spaces marked by U+0020 SPACE, U+00A0 NO-BREAK SPACE, and U+3000 IDEOGRAPHIC SPACE are subject to compression, and only spaces marked by U+0020 SPACE, U+0020 SPACE, U+00A0 NO-BREAK SPACE, and Occasionally spaces marked by U+2009 THIN SPACE are subject to expansion.
 All other space characters normally have fixed width.
 When expanding or compressing intercharacter space, the presence of U+200B ZERO WIDTH SPACE or U+2060 WORD JOINER is always ignored.

 Local custom or document style determines whether and to what degree expansion of intercharacter space is allowed in justifying a line.
-In languages, such as German, where intercharacter space is commonly used to mark e m p h a s i s (like this), allowing variable intercharacter spacing would have the unintended effect of adding random emphasis, and should therefore be avoided.
+In languages, such as German, where intercharacter space is commonly used to mark e m p h a s i s (like this), allowing variable intercharacter spacing would have the unintended effect of adding random emphasis, and is therefore best avoided.
 In table headings that use Han ideographs, even extreme amounts of intercharacter space commonly occur as short texts are spread out across the entire available space to distribute the characters evenly from end to end.